BadmWe/dspyt-webpage/dspyt/posts/faq.md

 ---
 title: "How to post your content on our website"
 date: "November 4, 2023"
-excerpt: "In this post you will learn how to post your content on our platform."
+excerpt: "In this post you will learn how to post your content on our platform.
+If you want to edit or publish an article, then this post is especially for you!"
 cover_image: "/images/posts/faq/contentpreview.webp"
 authors: ["dmitrii-fedotov"]
 tags: ["faq", "data", "Web3", "dspyt"]